pudly/schmopera-hugo/content/articles/what-crippling-stage-fright-taught-me-about-money.md

 ---
-title: What crippling stage fright taught me about money
+title: "What crippling stage fright taught me about money"
 ---

 For the last 5 years I've been battling some fairly serious stage fright.